louisehealey/AgingInventory/README.md

 </p>

 ## How to Calculate the Time Based Buckets?
-The calculated column below determines how old each transaction is based on it's `ACTION DATE/TIME`
+The calculated column below determines the age of each transaction based on its `ACTION DATE/TIME`.
+This value represents the timestamp when each PO line was received.
 ```
 DateBucket =
 SWITCH(